Need to know

 - CHOICE's health insurance experts analyse complaints data for all the health insurance funds on the market

-- We give each fund a rating of low, medium or high.
-Low is better than high
+- We give each health fund a rating of low, medium or high – low is better than high

-- Six funds seem to have some unhappy members, earning themselves a high complaints rating in our review
+- Some funds seem to have some unhappy members, earning themselves a high complaints rating in our review

 There's more to finding the right health insurance than just assessing the monthly hit to your pocket.